Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered here.

 Can we find out what other schools thought about the Magic of Maths shows and CPD support?

 Of course.
 Visit the testimonials page to see a selection of genuine comments.
-There are hundreds but we only show ten at any one time.
+There are hundreds but we only show a few at any one time.
 No point overdoing it!

 What about CRB clearance and Insurance?

-Magic Message holds full enhanced CRB clearance, and £15 million of professional indemnity insurance through membership of Equity.
+All Magic Message staff hold full enhanced DBS clearance, and £15 million of professional indemnity insurance through membership of Equity.
 Certificates are available to view on request if required.